freshworks/crayons/src/components/icon/readme.md

-# Icon (fw-icon)
+# Icon
-fw-icon displays an icon-sized image that imparts meaning to the component it is associated with.
+Icon is an informational component that imparts meaning to the component it is associated with.
 ## Usage

 ```html live